SURFnet/sp-dashboard/README.md

 Run `composer install`.
 This will install all PHP dependencies, including the development dependencies.
 Run `yarn install`.
 This will install all js dependencies, including the development dependencies.
+Run `yarn encore dev`.
+This will build the frontend.

 Install database migrations
 ```